Eyecare Medical Group | 53 Sewall St, Portland, ME 04102 207-828-2020

 Does Dr. Shah offer laser cataract surgery in Maine?

-Laser-assisted cataract surgery is coming to Eyecare Medical Group in Portland, Maine in the near future.
-Dr. Shah brings more than a decade of laser-assisted cataract surgery experience from his prior practice — making him one of the most experienced laser cataract surgeons in the region.
-Contact the office to learn more about timing and to plan your procedure.
+Yes.
+Dr. Ravi Shah now offers laser-assisted cataract surgery at Eyecare Medical Group in Portland, Maine, using the Catalys® Precision Laser System.
+With more than a decade of laser-assisted cataract surgery experience, he is one of the most experienced laser cataract surgeons in the region.
+Contact the office to learn more or to schedule your evaluation.

 Don't Let Cataracts Slow You Down